 If your supervisor has high expectations for you, don’t be intimidated.
 Know that they are trying to best prepare you for this career.
 If you can be efficient with the time you’re given each day and make a significant impact on the students at your internship site, your reputation will precede you in any job interview you have.

 Headed into the job search realm soon?
 Jump into my High School Counseling Job Interview 3-Day Video Challenge to help get you prepped!
-Get on my email list and be the first to hear about other fun things like the Clique Collaborative — a community for high school counselors coming soon!
+Interested in hearing more about my high school counseling membership for continued high school counseling support?
+Get on the waitlist for the Clique Collaborative — doors open twice per year!